George Floyd protests in New York City: Curfew and escalation (May 31 – June 4)

-June 1

-On June 1, there were protests in Restoration Plaza in Bedford–Stuyvesant, as well as around Radio City Music Hall, and blocking traffic on FDR Drive.
-In Washington Square Park, Police Chief Terence Monahan took a knee with protesters and addressed the crowd to show solidarity.
+On June 1, there were protests in Restoration Plaza in Bedford–Stuyvesant, as well as around Radio City Music Hall, and others blocked traffic on the FDR Drive.
+In Washington Square Park, Police Chief Terence Monahan kneeled with protesters and addressed the crowd to show solidarity.
 At nightfall, a peaceful candlelight vigil took place at Astoria Park in Queens.
-That evening, The New York Times reported that, during a White House Rose Garden speech, President Trump threatened to deploy U.S. military personnel to states in which governors did not gain control over protests against police brutality, during which "police used tear gas and flash grenades to clear out the crowd that had gathered across the street in Lafayette Square so Mr. Trump could walk to St. John’s Episcopal Church afterward and pose for photographs while holding a Bible outside the boarded-up church."

-Despite an 11:00 pm curfew implemented that day, and increased police presence aimed at curbing the looting from the night before, demonstrations and widespread looting continued past 11 pm in Manhattan and the Bronx.
-The New York Times highlighted the looting of Macy's Herald Square as a "symbolic blow", albeit with moderate damage.
+Despite an 11:00 pm curfew implemented that day, and increased police presence aimed at curbing the looting from the night before, demonstrations and widespread looting continued past 11 p.m. in Manhattan and the Bronx.
+The New York Times highlighted the looting of Macy's Herald Square as a "symbolic blow", albeit with only moderate damage.
 Gothamist reported on "groups of looters ... jumping into and out of smashed storefronts with duffel bags" before the curfew and an "atmosphere ... of disbelief, as teenagers found themselves able to fill their bags without opposition".
 Police were forceful in breaking up gatherings after the curfew, using batons and pepper spray, but there were still reports of looting late into the night, with SoHo "largely a free-for-all after 2 a.m."
-In the Bronx, there was looting and people set trash fires.
-More than 700 were arrested, both police and protesters suffered injuries, including two police hit by cars amid reports of violence and looting.
+In the Bronx, there was looting and trash fires.
+More than 700 were arrested, both police and protesters suffered injuries, including two police hit by drivers.